ethereum/ethereum-org-website/src/content/developers/docs/security/index.md

 ### Re-entrancy

-Re-entrancy is one of th largest and most significant security issue to consider when developing Smart Contracts.
+Re-entrancy is one of the largest and most significant security issue to consider when developing Smart Contracts.
 While the EVM cannot run multiple contracts at the same time, a contract calling a different contract pauses the calling contract's execution and memory state until the call returns, at which point execution proceeds normally.
 This pausing and re-starting can create a vulnerability known as "re-entrancy".

 Here is a simple version of a contract that is vulnerable to re-entrancy: